CodeDynasty-dev/Jetpath/docs/docs/routing.md

 # Core Concepts: Routing

-Routing in JetPath is designed to be intuitive and fast, primarily relying on **convention over configuration** through a **file-based system**.
+Routing in Jetpath is designed to be intuitive and fast, primarily relying on **convention over configuration** through a **file-based system**.
 This means your project's file structure and how you name your exported functions directly determine your API endpoints.

 ---